cellplatform/platform-0.2.0/README.md

 [![ci](https://github.com/cellplatform/platform-0.0.2/actions/workflows/node.js.yml/badge.svg)](https://github.com/cellplatform/platform-0.0.2/actions/workflows/node.js.yml)

-Main commands that run at root of project that operate on all nested sub-modules of the system in this monorepo.
+These are the global commands to run from the root `/` of project that operate on all nested sub-modules of the system in this monorepo.
-Also approximately the global [`main` CI](https://github.com/cellplatform/platform-0.0.2/actions/workflows/node.js.yml) steps.
+These are also run in the [CI](https://github.com/cellplatform/platform-0.0.2/actions/workflows/node.js.yml) steps invoked on each PR merged into `main`.

 ```bash